geometrikz/PS70/content/blog/week_10.md

 ### Chassis

-The below was laser cut into the wood.
-The four corner holes were used for aligning the posts that separated the two layers, the side holes for the motor cords, and the middle for the bottle and its tube to enable our liquid for the “drawing” requirement.
+The top and bottom layers were laser cut into quarter inch thick wood.
+The four corner holes were used for aligning the posts that separated and support the two layers.
+Holes for the motor cords for the water storage device and its tube allow for access to power and the liquid for the “drawing” requirement across layers.
+The stepper motors were attached to the main body with a 3D printed part that was found on Thingiverse and then held in place with screws.
+We also designed a 3D printed attachment to directly attach the 80mm wheels to the D shaped stepper motor shafts.

 ![Robot Plates](/week10/robot_plates.png)

 ### Software and Electronics